-When an event occurs (example, a record is updated) in the underlying application (say, Salesforce), the platform will trigger the executing flow of the event so it can take appropriate action.
+When an event occurs (for example, a record is updated) in the underlying application (say, in Salesforce), the Flow platform can trigger an event or an action.

 Listeners work as follows:

-- The service will notify the platform when that event has happened on the associated Object(s).
+- The service will notify the platform when that event has happened on the associated object(s).
 This will populate the referenced value with the latest data from the service.

 Check out the glossary for a definition of terms and key concepts that appear in the Boomi Flow website, Drawing Tool, technical documentation, blogs, and marketing communications.